DIYAS….LIGHT UP YOUR HOME!! But SMILES….LIGHT UP YOUR LIFE!!

 You will think what’s with the Oral Health?
 What connection does it have with celebrations?
 Your Oral Health has nothing to do with festivals.
 But is that so?
 With festivals on board and having so much on our plate, we never think about our health especially the Oral Health.
 We eat anything and everything we like erratically giving the excuse of festivals.

 Unfortunately, continuous snacking, eating sugary and drinking sugary beverages can make the life of your teeth miserable.
 Sugary food and beverages cause demineralization of the outer layer of teeth, thereby leading to cavity formation and pain.
 If you feel pain or sensitivity after taking sweets or cold, you already have a cavity and need to see the dentist immediately.
-Similarly, the sweet beverage also case enamel erosion which causes hypersensitivity of the teeth.
+Similarly, the sweet beverage also cases enamel erosion which causes hypersensitivity of the teeth.

 We have different sweets for different festivals.
 For example, Holi is termed with gujiyas, ghevar is associated with monsoon and Diwali is a festival of ladoos, rasgulla, kaju katli, jalebi and what not.
 It is impossible to get rid of these sweet treats.
 Spare a thought for your dental health.
-Instead of making a beeline to dentist’s post festivals, it’s better to practice good oral hygiene while tucking into those yummy goodies.
+Instead of making a beeline for dentist’s post festivals, it’s better to practice good oral hygiene while tucking into those yummy goodies.

 There are some simple steps that you can follow for better oral health: